wtchristiansen/wtchristiansen/README.md

 - 👋 Hi, I’m @wtchristiansen
 - 👀 I’m interested in social science, text analysis, applied bayesian modeling, web scraping, and data visualization
-- 🌱 I’m currently learning every day, all files are a work in progress and greatly indebted to online resources
+- 🌱 I’m currently learning every day and exploring how to automate the use of excellent R packages to create freely accessible resources.
-- 💞️ I’m looking to collaborate on academic research projects
+-

 - 📫 w.t.christiansen@msmary.edu